sgoadhouse/msox3000/README.md

 ethernet to access your device, search online for the proper resource string needed to access your device.

-## Channels
-Almost all functions require a target channel.
-Once a channel is passed into a function, the object will remember it and make it the default for all subsequence function calls that do not supply a channel.
-The channel value is a string or can also be a list of strings, in the case of setupAutoscale().
-Currently, the valid channel values are:
-* '1' for analog channel 1
-* '2' for analog channel 2
-* '3' for analog channel 3 if it exists on the oscilloscope
-* '4' for analog channel 4 if it exists on the oscilloscope
-* 'POD1' for the grouping of digital channels 0-7 on a MSO model
-* 'POD2' for the grouping of digital channels 8-15 on a MSO model

-## Examples
 For more detailed examples, see:

 ```